Advancing the Cardiovascular Care of the Oncology Patient

 The overall goal of this course is to provide clinically relevant, state-of-the-art, best practice strategies for the interprofessional team in the assessment, diagnosis and management of cardiovascular concerns for patients with cancer and/or those requiring survivorship care.

-- Recognize appropriate imaging modalities to assess cardiotoxicity, and distinguish the strengths and weaknesses of each cardiac monitoring modality, including echocardiography, strain, CT, MRI, and nuclear imaging
+- Review the appropriate imaging modalities to assess cardiotoxicity, distinguish the strengths and weaknesses of the respective modalities available, and the optimal approach to long term surveillance

-- Evaluate guidelines from the cardiology and oncology societies and how to incorporate into clinical practice
+- Summarize guidelines from the cardiology and oncology societies for risk stratification, monitoring strategies, and management, and identify action steps to incorporate guidance into clinical practice

-- Analyze the long-term surveillance and management plan critical for patients who have received high risk systemic therapies such as anthracyclines and those treated with thoracic radiation
+- Analyze the short and long-term surveillance and management plans critical for patients who have received high-risk systemic therapies, including androgen deprivation therapy, thoracic radiation therapy and anthracyclines

-- Identify best practices when developing and building the interprofessional cardio-oncology team and organizational frameworks needed for success
+- Identify best practices for developing cardio-oncology service lines and building the inter-professional cardio-oncology team needed for success

 Ana Barac, MD, PhD, FACC